Americana Manhasset: Modern-day Americana: 1990s – present

-In the 1990s, the Americana Manhasset underwent an extensive transformation and overhaul.
-Castagna hired architect Dominick J. Mancino to serve as the mall's master architect; Mancino,was subsequently tasked with the redesign of the shopping mall in the 1990s.

-Through the overhaul project, The Americana's exteriors were altered to make the structures more luxurious, with storefront designs similar to those found along Madison Avenue or Rodeo Drive.
+In the mid-1980s, the Americana Manhasset underwent an extensive transformation and overhaul.
+Second generation Frank Castagna retained architect Peter Marino to serve as the center's master architect; Marino was subsequently tasked with the redesign of the shopping center in the 1990s.
+As part of the project, Americana's exteriors were altered to make the structures more luxurious, with storefront designs similar to those found along Madison Avenue or Rodeo Drive.
 This included the extensive utilization of limestone for the building façades.
-The walkways at the mall were redesigned to be surrounded by gardens; the walkways and the landscaping surrounding them were designed by Oheme, van Sweden, and Associates in 1986.
+The walkways at the shopping center were redesigned in granite, to be surrounded by gardens; the walkways and the landscaping surrounding them were designed by Washington, D.C.-based landscape architects Oheme, van Sweden & Associates in 1986.

 In 1989, the B. Altman department store closed, following the bankruptcy of the company.
-Following its closure, the former store was sold, and it was rebuilt in the 1990s as a new, separately-owned shopping center located adjacent – and attached – to the Americana Manhasset.
+Following its closure, the former store was sold, and it was rebuilt in the 1990s as a new, separately-owned shopping center located adjacent – and attached – to the Americana Manhasset, known as The Gate at Manhasset.

-In addition to B. Altman, other major stores which were located at the Americana Manhasset in the past include J.J.
-Newberry, Escada, Yves St. Laurent, Charles Jourdan, Barneys, and Waldbaum's, amongst others.
+In addition to B. Altman, other major stores located at Americana Manhasset in the past include J.J.
+Newberry, Escada, Yves St. Laurent, Charles Jourdan, Barneys, and Waldbaum's.

-In the early 1990s, the Waldbaum's at the eastern end of the Americana Manhasset closed, upon the end of its lease.
-The roughly 29000 sqft space formerly occupied by the supermarket was subsequently subdivided into nine smaller retail spaces.
-This new retail space was completed and officially opened in 1996, and it contains numerous stores – including Dior, Louis Vuitton, and Gucci.
+In the early 1990s, Waldbaum's at the eastern end of Americana Manhasset closed, upon the end of its lease.
+This roughly 29000 sqft space formerly occupied by the supermarket was subsequently subdivided into nine smaller retail spaces.
+This new retail space was completed and officially opened in 2003, and it contains numerous stores – including Dior, Louis Vuitton, and Gucci.

 In 2019, the Americana Manhasset was connected to the Great Neck Water Pollution Control District's sanitary sewer system, eliminating the mall's reliance on septic systems on-site.
 The project, which was fully funded by Castagna Realty, saw the eastward extension of an existing district sewer force main underneath Northern Boulevard by approximately 0.8 mi.
 At the eastern end of the extended main on Northern Boulevard in front of the Americana Manhasset, a new, smaller sanitary sewer line was constructed, leading from the main under Northern Boulevard; the line travels south and east from the main, underneath the mall's parking lot, extending south and east towards the eastern end of its parking lot, where it terminates.

-In 2023, the first Ralph's Coffee on Long Island opened at the Americana Manhasset, located inside the Ralph Lauren at the mall.
+In 2023, the first Ralph's Coffee on Long Island opened at the Americana Manhasset, located inside the Ralph Lauren.